Is Gadget Insurance a Rip-Off?

 Gadget insurance is there to cover the costs of replacing your phone should it be damaged or stolen.
 With members of the public carrying upwards of £4,000 with them on their daily commute — as smartphones, e-readers and tablets — this puts many at risk of potential theft.

 With a range of options — from standalone care, contents insurance and different cover types — insurance lets you sleep tight knowing you are covered should you need it.
-But is gadget insurance worth it and do you even need it?
+Whether you have bought new smartphones or refurbished phones, let’s see if a gadget insurance is worth it and if you even need it.

 Do You Need Insurance?